Ezlanding1/Virtual-Piano/README.md

 > All MIDI files used were sourced from public domain or transposed by me

 ## Installation

+### **Please note that audio quality heavily depends on the speed of your machine, since each note is calculated on the fly by additive synthesis.
+A slower machine will experience slower music, lower audio quality, and stutters/pops.**

 ### Install from Release
-Download the latest version of the Virtual Piano from the Releases Page.
+Download the latest version of the Virtual Piano from the [Releases Page](https://github.com/Ezlanding1/Virtual-Piano/releases).
 Unizip the folder, and run the `Virtual Piano` executable.

 ### Build from Source
 > Created for Unity Game Engine version 6000.4.2f1